Skip to main content Skip to navigation

 About me

-I am an Assistant Professor primarily working in the field of transiting exoplanets.
+I am an Assistant Professor working on transiting exoplanets and space domain awareness.
 I obtained my PhD from Queen's University, Belfast in 2012.
 The main focus of my PhD was the prototyping phase of the Next Generation Transit Survey (NGTS).
-I worked on La Palma for 5 years starting in 2009 (INT studentship & WHT telescope operator/support astronomer) and moved to Warwick in 2014 as a postdoc on the NGTS project.
-In 2018 I began working in the PLATO Data Centre (PDC) at Warwick, focusing on the removal of systematic noise for the mission.
-More recently I've started working with the Space Domain Awareness group at Warwick.
+I worked at the ING, La Palma between 2009-2014 as a Telescope Operator and Support Astronomer.
+In 2014 I joined Warwick as the NGTS operations postdoc.
+Since 2018 I've been working at the PLATO Data Centre (PDC) at Warwick focusing on the removal of systematic noise for the PLATO mission.
+My group currently consists of:

 PLATO

 PLAnetary Transits and Oscillations (PLATO)Link opens in a new window is a European Space Agency medium class mission to be launched in 2026 with the goal of discovering and characterising Earth-like planets around Sun-like stars.
 Below is a rendering of the spacecraft.
-My contribution to the mission is the data centre, working closely with Dr. Richard West, focusing on the removal of systematic noise.
+My contribution to the mission is the data centre focusing on the removal of systematic noise.

 Space Domain Awareness

 Accurate orbital parameters for satellites and space debris are becoming evermore important in the new era of satellite mega constellations (e.g. SpaceX Starlink).
 Precise tracking of satellites requires measuring their position and velocity in 3 dimensions.
 Optical measurements traditionally obtain 2 dimensional information only (position on the sky) and lack the height of the satellite above the Earth.
 Together with Dr. Paul Chote and Prof. Don Pollacco we are developing a new method of measuring accurate distances to satellites.
 By using pairs of optical observations obtained from different locations on the ground and employing the parallax technique we can obtain accurate heights with the goal of improving orbital parameters for the targets.
-My PhD student Phineas Allen started working on developing the optical parallax technique in Oct 2023.
-We have a stationary telescope on La Palma and Phineas has been developing a new portable system that can be deployed at a second location in order to obtain the parallax measurements.
+My PhD student Phineas Whitlock has been developing the optical parallax technique in Oct 2023.
+We have a stationary telescope on La Palma and Phineas has been developed a new portable system that has been deployed at multiple locations in the Canary Islands during summer 2024 and 2025 to obtain the parallax measurements.
+Analysis of the data is ongoing and we expect the initial publication in late 2025.

 GOTO